jbsimple/simple-patches/readme.md

   - Added a list of products that have incorrect color attributes.
 - Added a css fix to correct the resize on narrow screens happening too late.
 - Added css rule to flip the order of recents and main reporting tool because recents aren't THAT important.

+#### Intergations Errors Page:
+- Added a button to download the table into a csv (it's not working properly, will fix in the future).
+- Added a new column for In Stock SKUs
+  - Will load the SKU page to get the in stock for that SKU and adds a new column with that number.

 #### Other Page Patches:
 - On Dashboard; Added quick link buttons to commonly used functions in the system (that are usually hidden behind a cascade menu).